S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Model architectures

 \subsection{Single-epoch prediction models}

-\header{Encoder architectures} For a single-epoch time series input, we utilized an encoder architecture that comprises two one-dimensional convolutional layers.
+\header{Encoder architectures} For a single-epoch time series input, this study utilized an encoder architecture that comprises two one-dimensional convolutional layers.
 Each layer consists of 128 features, a kernel size of 3, a stride of 2, corresponding to a moderate downsampling factor of 4, interleaved by ReLU activation functions.
-In the case of spectrogram input, we reshape the input to join frequency and channel dimensions, which subsequently allows to a further processing using one-dimensional convolutions.
-In this case, we employed a similar encoder structure with two 1D convolutional layers.
-Here, we use 128 features, a kernel size of 3 and a stride of 1 interleaved by GeLU activation functions.
+In the case of spectrogram input, the authors reshape the input to join frequency and channel axes, which subsequently allows for further processing using one-dimensional convolutions.
+In this case, the authors employ a similar encoder structure with two 1D convolutional layers.
+Here, they use 128 features, a kernel size of 3 and a stride of 1 interleaved by GeLU activation functions.
 This particular choice was inspired by the encoder used in state-of-the-art speech recognition models operating on spectrograms as input data \cite{radford2023robust} and reduces to the former in the case of a single input channel.
-To simplify the notation, we refer to both encoders as \textit{CNN} encoder but refer with it to the respective convolutional encoders for time series/spectrogram data.
-We also conducted experiments with architectures without explicit encoders (\textit{NONE}), where the input is passed directly to the respective predictor models.
+To simplify the notation, this study refers to both encoders as \textit{CNN} encoder, denoting the the respective convolutional encoders for either time series or spectrogram data.
+The authors also conducted experiments with architectures without explicit encoders (\textit{NONE}), where the input is passed directly to the respective predictor models.
 In the case of time series input, the input sequence is just processed through a linear layer mapping from the number of input channels to the appropriate model dimension of the predictor model.
-In the case of spectrogram input, we first reshape channel and frequency axes into a common axis and then proceed with a linear layer as in the case of time series input.
+In the case of spectrogram input, the authors first reshape channel and frequency axes into a common axis and then proceed with a linear layer as in the case of time series input.